What is a Cash Flow Statement? Definition and Importance

 5. Helps Investors Make Smart Choices

-Investors look at a company's cash flow statement to decide if they should invest.
+Investors look at a company’s Cash Flow Statement to decide if they should invest.
 A company with strong cash flow is a safer investment because it shows that the business is making enough money to support its operations.
 Investors prefer businesses that can generate consistent cash flow over time.

 6. Improves Business Planning